soufiane-el-ouazzani/Movie_downloader/README.md

 # Movie_downloader
-script can download any movie you like ,use torrent format
+script can download any movie you like ,uses a torrent format

 Make sure you have Torrent
 Make sure you have libriries :requests,BeautifulSoup,webbrowser